delingren/walle/integration.md

 1. Verify both DC motors can turn both directions and the speed can be controlled with PWM pins

 To interact with the MCU after everything is mounted and connected, I made a USB-C cable without the +5V wire.
 This way, I can power everything with an external power source instead of the computer's USB hub.
-Instead of connecting the power input to the battery case, I leave the battery case unassembled and power it with a bench power.
+Instead of connecting the power input to the battery case, I leave the battery case disassembled and power it with a bench power.
 This way, I can leave the back open for easier debugging.

 ![lower](./media/IMG_0873.mov)

 Finally, before closing it up, I am exposing a USB-C port for uploading sketches and debugging through the serial port.
-To do this, I cut a hole at the bottom of the chasis, and mounted a panel-mount USB-C port (bought from AliExpress).
+To do this, I cut a hole at the bottom of the chassis, and mounted a panel-mount USB-C port (bought from AliExpress).
 Then soldered a male USB-C plug on it.
 Note that I am not connecting the V+ wire, to avoid accidental current backflow to the computer.
 So it needs to be powered by the batteries when uploading the sketch.

 ![bottom_usb](./media/IMG_0888.jpeg)
 ![top_usb](./media/IMG_0887.jpeg)